 - Cracks are forming frequently and in large amounts

 If you’re unsure about the severity of a crack(s) in your walls, it’s best to have it checked out by a professional just to be safe.
 Ignoring what may be a structural issue in your home will cause the problem to become much worse and much more expensive.
-At Epp Concrete, we know foundation problems better than anyone else in the Lincoln area.
+At Epp Foundation Repair, we know foundation problems better than anyone else in the Lincoln area.
 For questions or to schedule a consultation, contact us here!